 The 4 Primary Types of Light Bulbs

-There are three main kinds of light bulbs used for interior spaces: Incandescent, Fluorescent, and LED.
+There are four main kinds of light bulbs used for interior spaces: Incandescent, Fluorescent, and LED.
 Here is a brief overview of each:

 Setting Up Your Retail Store Lighting